CrunchyData/postgres-operator/hugo/content/Installation/_index.md

     make setupnamespaces

-The Design [Design](/Design) section of this documentation talks further about the use of namespaces within the Operator.
+The [Design](/design) section of this documentation talks further about the use of namespaces within the Operator.

 ## Default Installation - Configure Operator Templates